Skip to content

 Terminal window

-By default, awa generates files into .github/agents/ (configurable).
-These include:
+By default, awa generates files into the project root (configurable).
+These typically include:

 • Prompt files in .github/prompts/